ha5dzs/nyuad-aprs-server/README.md

 * 14580 for APRS
 * one for the CWOP server, as configured
 * 5432 for the database access, local to the machine
-* 9000 for websocket comms (local to the machine, the JavaScript stuff accesses the database real-time this way, if I understand this correctly)
+* 9000 for websocket comms

 If some IT department is setting up the firewall, tell them that they need to enable the 'unknown application' option, otherwise random packet losses will occur.
+Due to the nature of websocket and more generally packet radio communication, network load balancing may need adjusting.

 ### Prerequisites